ROCm/rocBLAS/README.md

 Linux distros typically have an easy installation mechanism for boost through the native package manager.

-* Ubuntu: `sudo apt update && sudo apt install libboost-program-options-dev`
+* Ubuntu: `sudo apt install libboost-program-options-dev`
-* Fedora: `sudo dnf update && sudo dnf install boost-program-options`
+* Fedora: `sudo dnf install boost-program-options`

-Unfortunately, googletest and lapack are not so easy to install.
-Many distros do not provide a googletest package with pre-compiled libraries, and the lapack packages do not have the necessary cmake config files to easily link.
-Our repo provide a cmake script that builds dependencies from source, if desired.
+Unfortunately, googletest and lapack are not as easy to install.
+Many distros do not provide a googletest package with pre-compiled libraries, and the lapack packages do not have the necessary cmake config files for cmake to configure linking the library.  rocBLAS provide a cmake script that builds these dependencies from source.
 This is an optional step, but helps automate the googletest & lapack builds.
-The following is a sequence of steps to build all dependencies and installs them to the cmake default /usr/local:
+The following is a sequence of steps to build dependencies and install them to the cmake default /usr/local.

+#### (optional, one time only)
 1.  `mkdir -p [ROCBLAS_BUILD_DIR]/release/deps`
 2.  `cd [ROCBLAS_BUILD_DIR]/release/deps`
 3.  `cmake [ROCBLAS_SOURCE]/deps`
 4.  `make -j$(nproc) install`

-Once dependencies are available, however they were installed, it is possible to configure the clients to build.
+Once dependencies are available on the system, it is possible to configure the clients to build.
 This requires a few extra cmake flags to the library cmake configure script:
-* `-DBUILD_CLIENTS=ON -DBUILD_CLIENTS_TESTS=ON -DBUILD_CLIENTS_BENCHMARKS=ON`
+* `CXX=/opt/rocm/bin/hcc cmake -DCMAKE_INSTALL_PREFIX=package -DBUILD_CLIENTS=ON -DBUILD_CLIENTS_TESTS=ON -DBUILD_CLIENTS_BENCHMARKS=ON [ROCBLAS_SOURCE]`

-If the dependencies are not installed into system defaults (like /usr/local ), you can optionally pass the CMAKE_PREFIX_PATH to cmake to help it find them.
+If the dependencies are not installed into system defaults (like /usr/local ), you can optionally pass the CMAKE_PREFIX_PATH to cmake to help find them.
 * `-DCMAKE_PREFIX_PATH="<semicolon separated install list>"`

 ## Migrating libraries to ROCm from OpenCL